quii/learn-go-with-tests/roman-numerals.md

 ```

-- Given the signals I'm reading from our code, driven from our tests of some very basic scenarios I can see that to build a Roman numeral I need to subtract from `arabic` as I apply symbols
+- Given the signals I'm reading from our code, driven from our tests of some very basic scenarios I can see that to build a Roman Numeral I need to subtract from `arabic` as I apply symbols
 - The `for` loop no longer relies on an `i` and instead we will keep building our string until we have subtracted enough symbols away from `arabic`.

 I'm pretty sure this approach will be valid for 6 (VI), 7 (VII) and 8 (VIII) too.
 Nonetheless add the cases in to our test suite and check (I wont include the code for brevity, check the github for samples if you're unsure).

 9 follows the same rule as 4 in that we should subtract `I` from the representation of the following number.
-10 is represented in Roman numerals with `X`; so therefore 9 should be `IX`.
+10 is represented in Roman Numerals with `X`; so therefore 9 should be `IX`.

 ## Write the test first